 My fists, they are made of STEEL!

 First of all, congrats for making it this far.
 You worked for it.
 Instead of handing you a build, I'll give you what each skill brings to the table and different "groups" of skills you should max.
 "Groups" being how soon this skill should be maxed.
-Because of Mastery Books, funding and what you enjoy doing(Training or bossing), builds can differ.
-Please note that no build is concrete and if you feel you must differ, due to funds, luck or simply to be unique, you can.
+Because of funding determining how many books you can purchase and what you enjoy doing(Training or bossing), builds can differ slightly.
+Please note that no build is concrete and if you feel you must differ, due to funds or personal preferences, you can.
 Just remember that you will most likely be ending up somewhat weaker than a Buccaneer following an 'ideal' build.

 You have two 'groups' of skills; those that are very useful and should be maxed first, and the others you may get a point in early on but do not need maxed ASAP.
-Buccaneer Blast, Double Down, Octopunch, Pirate's Revenge, Crossbones and Typhoon Crash are skills that every Buccaneer will want ASAP.
+Buccaneer Blast, Double Down, Pirate's Revenge, Crossbones, Ultra Charge and Typhoon Crush are skills that every Buccaneer will want maxed rather soon.
 Time Leap and Speed Infusion are good one pointers, but otherwise they'll only really be maxed later on.
-Maple Warrior is iffy as it can be a good skill, but if someone in your party has it at a higher level then it's like you don't have it at all.
+Maple Warrior is iffy as it can be a good skill, but if someone in your party has it at a higher or equal level then it's like you don't have it at all.
 It is, however, a good skill to have after you max your main skills for soloing purposes.
-Finally, the two skills you'll be getting one point in and maxing the LAST in your career are Dragon Strike and Nautilus Strike.
-Both are useful for charging Energy, but Ultimates in general aren't that great and Dragon Strike is easily beat out in mobbing by Buccaneer Blast.
+Finally, the two skills you'll be getting one point in Nautilus Strike for farming and a bit of map control vertically, while Dragon Strike is ignored due to it being vastly outclassed by Buccaneer Blast.

-Note that Pirate's Rage should have 1 point added when you start to do bosses that Seduce on a regular basis.
+It is noteworthy that Hero's Will should have 1 point added when you start to do bosses that Seduce on a regular basis.
 Depending on your funding, this could be fairly early on(140's) or much later(160's).
 It depends on your own personal funds, connections and intentions.
+I put points into it in the late 150's, after maxing every damage skill in the build, however it can easily be shifted earlier as needed without much inconvenience.

 We'll begin at the early levels and how EVERY Buccaneer should start their character, no matter what path you intend to take with it;